Enhancing Multilingual LLM Pretraining with Model-Based Data Selection

 \textbf{Curated English datasets.} One of the early curated datasets was C4~\citep{raffel2020exploring}, followed by MassiveText~\citep{rae2021scaling}.
 RefinedWeb~\citep{penedo2023refinedweb} was an important step forward, demonstrating that filtered web data can outperform selected high-quality data sources.
-While these datasets have not been made fully publicly available, their filtering techniques have been expanded upon in recent fully public datasets, such as Dolma~\citep{soldaini2024dolma}, FineWeb, and FineWeb-Edu~\citep{penedo2024fineweb}.
+Although these datasets have not been made fully publicly available, their filtering techniques have been expanded upon in recent fully public datasets, such as Dolma~\citep{soldaini2024dolma}, FineWeb, FineWeb-Edu~\citep{penedo2024fineweb} and DCLM~\citep{li2024datacomp}.
 While FineWeb primarily relies on filter heuristics for data quality, Dolma adopts model perplexity filtering.
 FineWeb-Edu takes model-based filtering a step further and relies on LLM-based quality assessment.
-Similarly, a concurrent work, DCLM, has achieved competitive performance using FastText~\citep{joulin2017bag} classifier trained on a carefully selected training dataset.
+DCLM, a concurrent work, has achieved competitive performance using a FastText~\citep{joulin2017bag} classifier trained on a carefully selected training dataset.
 In this work we adapt and extend this approach to the multilingual context.